-But first things first – let’s review your basic deviled eggs recipe.
+But first things first – let’s review your easy basic deviled eggs recipe.
 You’ll want to hard-boil eggs in a pot.
 Don’t crowd the pot, or else they may bump into each other while cooking and crack.
 Also, try using older eggs closer to their expiration, which may be less delicate and better for these purposes.
 Then, cover eggs with about 1-inch of cool water and slowly bring to a boil over medium heat.

 When water reaches a boil, cover and remove from heat.
-Let eggs sit 12-15 minutes.
+Let eggs sit 10-12 minutes.
 Transfer eggs to a bowl full of ice water to stop them from cooking.
 Peel and split in half lengthwise.

 Mix yolks, mayonnaise, horseradish, salt, paprika and parsley.
 Adjust the horseradish to control the degree of spiciness, suggests registered dietitian nutritionist, and editor of PaleoBarbie, Jenny Champion.